thavlik/machine-learning-portfolio/experiments/abstract/vae1d/README.md

 # 1D Variational Autoencoders
-Time series can be transformed with convolutional networks just like image data.
+Just like image data, time series can be transformed by convolutional networks.

 ## Flavors
 Several derivatives VAE experiments are available in the separate yaml files.